cda-tum/mqt-predictor/docs/DeviceSelection.rst

 Examination of all seven trained classifiers of the ML model
 ------------------------------------------------------------

-To play around with all the examined models, please use the `evaluations/ml/evaluation.ipynb` Jupyter notebook.
+To play around with all the examined models, please use the :idf:`evaluations Jupyter notebook <evaluations/ml/evaluation.ipynb>`.

 Generation of Training Data
 ---------------------------